abingdonpta/abingdonpta/content/about/roles.md

 - **Time of day**: School day
 - **Months**: November and December

-### 🥨 Snack Pantry

-[Abingdon received a significant donation from Amazon in the 2022-2023 school year.](/2022/09/21/amazon-donation/) The PTA will take the lead in ordering snacks for children, storing it a central location within the school, and ensuring classrooms are well-stocked.

-- **Location**: School
-- **Time of day**: School day
-- **Months**: Year-round

 ### 🧮 ACTL Representative

 The Advisory Council on Teaching & Learning (ACTL) assists in the continuous systematic review of various aspects of the instructional program and in the development of recommendations for instructional improvement.
 The Council’s work includes: